LLNL/axom/src/docs/sphinx/dev_guide/memory_checking.rst

     srun -N1 --exclusive --mpi-bind=off make -j
     srun -n2 valgrind --tool=memcheck --log-file=valgrind.out --leak-check=yes --show-leak-kinds=all --num-callers=20 --suppressions=../suppressions.valgrind <path to test>

-This will will produce a file called ``valgrind.out`` in the current directory with a valgrind report.
+This will produce a file called ``valgrind.out`` in the current directory with a valgrind report.

 Here is an explanation of the given options: